Committee Selection with Attribute Level Preferences: Attribute Level Greedy Approval Voting

-\begin{Lemma} Greedy Approval Voting satisfies weak unanimity. \end{Lemma} \begin{proof} If there exists an attribute which is approved by all voters, GAV selects the corresponding candidate first.
-Hence, GAV satisfies weak unanimity. \end{proof} \begin{Lemma} Greedy Approval Voting satisfies strong unanimity if ties are broken in favor {of} the candidates that provide strong unanimity. \end{Lemma} \begin{proof} We say that a voter is unrepresented on dimension $j$ if none of his/her approved attributes from the domain $D^j$ are present in $W$.
+\begin{Lemma} Greedy Approval Voting satisfies weak unanimity. \end{Lemma} \emph{Proof.} If there exists an attribute which is approved by all voters, GAV selects the corresponding candidate first.
+Hence, GAV satisfies weak unanimity. \qedsymbol{} \begin{Lemma} GAV satisfies strong unanimity if ties are broken in favor {of} the candidates that provide strong unanimity. \end{Lemma} \emph{Proof.} We say that a voter is unrepresented on dimension $j$ if none of his/her approved attributes from the domain $D^j$ are present in $W$.
 We define the following tie-breaking rules, 1) If there {exists} multiple attributes with the same number of approvals, we select the one which is having the highest number of approvals according to the unrepresentative voters of the dimension where the attribute is present.
 2) If multiple candidates have a unanimous attribute, we select the one with more number of unanimous attributes.
-Using the above two tie-breaking rules GAV selects a committee which is having at least one unanimous attribute on every dimension (if there exists such attribute on that dimension).
-Hence, GAV satisfies strong unanimity. \end{proof} \begin{Lemma} Greedy Approval Voting satisfies simple justified representation. \end{Lemma} \begin{proof} A rule does not satisfy simple justified representation if it completely ignores a set of $\frac{n}{k}$ voters who jointly approved for some attribute.
-If we prove that GAV does not leave any $\frac{n}{k}$ voters who jointly approved for {an} attribute then we are done.
+Using these two rules, GAV selects a committee that has at least one unanimous attribute on every dimension (if there exists such attribute on that dimension).
+Hence, GAV satisfies strong unanimity. \qedsymbol{} \begin{Lemma} GAV satisfies simple justified representation. \end{Lemma} \emph{Proof.} A rule does not satisfy simple justified representation if it completely ignores a set of $\frac{n}{k}$ voters who jointly approved for some attribute.
+If we prove that GAV does not leave any $\frac{n}{k}$ voters who jointly approved for {an} attribute then we can say that GAV satisfies simple justified representation.
 GAV is a multi-stage approach and at every step it selects a candidate having an attribute with maximum number of approvals with respect to unrepresented voters.
 Even if there exist completely disjoint sets of voters, each of size $\frac{n}{k}$, GAV can cover all such voters in $k$ steps.
-Hence, GAV satisfies simple justified representation. \end{proof}
+Hence, GAV satisfies simple justified representation. \qedsymbol{}